-If you qualify for the low emitter program, complete the appropriate Low Emitter Worksheet form and submit it to NDEQ for review and approval.
+If you qualify for the low emitter program, complete the appropriate Low Emitter Worksheet form and submit it to NDEE for review and approval.
 A source must have at least one full year of operating data in order to be considered for low emitter status.
 Sources covered under this program must maintain records with calculations demonstrating that their actual emissions remain below the Class II threshold.

 The Low Emitter provisions are located in Chapter 5 of Title 129.

 Many sources need both a construction permit and an operating permit.
 In order to issue permits to these sources more quickly and more efficiently, with standardized conditions among sources, the Department has established a permit-by-rule program.
 Permit-by-rule satisfies both the construction permit and operating permit requirements for the source.
-NDEQ currently has permit-by-rules for asphalt plants and small animal incinerators.
+NDEE currently has permit-by-rules for asphalt plants and small animal incinerators.

 Timing & Requirements:

-Sources covered by Permit-by-Rules must submit the appropriate Permit-by-Rule forms to NDEQ along with a $250 permit application fee (if the source is applying for the permit-by-rule to comply with the construction permit requirements).
+Sources covered by Permit-by-Rules must submit the appropriate Permit-by-Rule forms to NDEE along with a $250 permit application fee (if the source is applying for the permit-by-rule to comply with the construction permit requirements).

 If the source will be covered under the permit-by-rule, the Notice of Intent (NOI) form should be submitted according to the following:

-- Sources constructing a new facility must submit the completed NOI form to the NDEQ Air Quality Division at least 45 days prior to the actual date of construction, reconstruction, or modification of the source;
+- Sources constructing a new facility must submit the completed NOI form to the NDEE Air Quality Division at least 45 days prior to the actual date of construction, reconstruction, or modification of the source;

 - Sources without a current operating permit must submit the NOI form within 12 months of the source becoming operational or subject to the requirement to obtain a permit; and